Proxy server: Web proxy servers

 Some web proxies allow the HTTP CONNECT method to set up forwarding of arbitrary data through the connection; a common policy is to only forward port 443 to allow HTTPS traffic.
 Examples of web proxy servers include Apache (with mod_proxy or Traffic Server), HAProxy, IIS configured as proxy (e.g., with Application Request Routing), Nginx, Privoxy, Squid, Varnish (reverse proxy only), WinGate, Ziproxy, Tinyproxy, RabbIT and Polipo.
 For clients, the problem of complex or multiple proxy-servers is solved by a client-server Proxy auto-config protocol (PAC file).

+Web proxy clients

+Various operating systems (such as Windows, Android, macOS, iOS, Xbox OS and PlayStation OS) and various browsers (such as Edge, Chrome, Safari and Firefox) can support Web proxy.

 SOCKS proxy

 SOCKS also forwards arbitrary data after a connection phase, and is similar to HTTP CONNECT in web proxies.

 Transparent proxy

-Also known as an intercepting proxy, inline proxy, or forced proxy, a transparent proxy intercepts normal application layer communication without requiring any special client configuration.
-Clients need not be aware of the existence of the proxy.
-A transparent proxy is normally located between the client and the Internet, with the proxy performing some of the functions of a gateway or router.

-(Hypertext Transfer Protocol—HTTP/1.1) offers standard definitions:

-"A 'transparent proxy' is a proxy that does not modify the request or response beyond what is required for proxy authentication and identification".
-"A 'non-transparent proxy' is a proxy that modifies the request or response in order to provide some added service to the user agent, such as group annotation services, media type transformation, protocol reduction, or anonymity filtering".
+An intercepting proxy redirects or filters client traffic without being explicitly selected by the client.
+It is therefore often deployed without requiring browser or application proxy settings, and clients may be unaware that their traffic is passing through a proxy.
+In HTTP terminology, an interception proxy differs from a conventional HTTP proxy because it is not chosen by the user agent; instead, it is placed in the network path and filters or redirects outgoing traffic, commonly TCP port 80 traffic.
+In deployment contexts, interception proxies are also commonly called transparent proxies, but this usage should be distinguished from older HTTP terminology, where a "transparent proxy" meant a proxy that did not modify requests or responses beyond what was required for proxy authentication and identification.

 TCP Intercept is a traffic filtering security feature that protects TCP servers from TCP SYN flood attacks, which are a type of denial-of-service attack.
 TCP Intercept is available for IP traffic only.

 In 2009 a security flaw in the way that transparent proxies operate was published by Robert Auger, and the Computer Emergency Response Team issued an advisory listing dozens of affected transparent and intercepting proxy servers.